nguyenthehienBK/etl-e-wallet/README.md

-# on-vds-dmp-etl
+# etl-e-wallet

-This repository contains ETL code for DMP
+This repository contains ETL code for e-wallet